gadenbuie/xaringanExtra/README.md

 This function automatically modifies the CSS selector that enables the animation so that only the slides that are visible are animated.
 This drastically improves performance on large slide decks with many animations.
+For use in other HTML documents, set `xaringan = FALSE` to disable the performance tweak mentioned above.

 To use animate.css in your slides, add the following code chunk to your slides' R Markdown.